adam0white/AI-Study-Companion/docs/backlog.md

 | ---- | ----- | ---- | ---- | -------- | ----- | ------ | ----- |
 | 2025-11-07 | 1.2 | 1 | Bug | High | TBD | Open | Implement Clerk JWT signature verification in `src/lib/auth.ts` to satisfy AC-1.2.6 and secure `/api/companion/*` routing. |

+Human notes:

+- Make the dual memory visible and controllable as a card.